enerrio/AnalysisPoliceShootings/README.md

 # AnalysisPoliceShootings
 Analysis of The Washington Post's Fatal Police Shootings database

+The original data is published under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and that license is included here as well.

 The Washington Post has been collecting data about fatal police shootings since 2015 until present.
 The data is hosted [here](https://github.com/washingtonpost/data-police-shootings) on Github and is regularly updated.
 The purpose of this project is to explore that data and create interactive visualizations for anyone to use and interpret.

 This project is split into 3 notebooks: